dmd-program/dmd-100-sp18/projects/open_design/discover-systems-research.md

    1. Category name (you can invent this if there isn't a good one)
    2. What are the affordances and benefits of this category?
    3. What are the drawbacks and limitations of this system?
    4. What materials could be used or substituted from your resources research?
+Include images from your resources discovery.

 Include between 6 to 20 slides.
 Pease include images where possible.